iamrachit/Cyber-Security/SQL-Injection-Union-Based.md

 So the tables we have received are contact_id, referes, user_agent, users

-7. Further more we will get the table names for a column
+7. Further more we will get the table names for a column.

 ![image](https://user-images.githubusercontent.com/60937657/203469351-29f91809-d645-4d12-a491-dd8c20de057e.png)